Transportation in Seoul: Subway

-Seoul has 22 subway lines that interlink every district of the city with one another and with the surrounding area.
+Seoul city government owns 11 metro and light metro lines that interlink every district of the city with one another and with the surrounding area.
 The majority of the population now uses the public transportation system due to its convenience and low cost.
 With more than 8 million passengers a day, Seoul has one of the busiest subway systems in the world.
 Despite this, it is highly regarded for its efficiency, its ease of navigation, its timeliness, and for the allure of all the shops and attractions that are present inside the subway system itself.

 Taxi

-There are two tiers of taxis - Regular (일반 택시, Ilban taxi), and Deluxe (모범 택시, Mobeom taxi).
+There are two tiers of taxis – regular (일반 택시, Ilban taxi), and deluxe (모범 택시, mobeom taxi).